 Settlement Costs And Information

-Another mortgage disclosure that your mortgage loan originator or mortgage broker needs to disclose is the Settlement Costs and Information booklet which is developed and issued by the United States Department of Housing and Urban Development.
-The purpose of this booklet is to explain to consumers the types of fess and costs a consumer is likely to incur for taking out a mortgage loan they are applying for.
+- The purpose of this booklet is to explain to consumers the types of fess and costs a consumer is likely to incur for taking out a home loan they are applying for

-4. Buy down points for reduced mortgage rate.
+- Buy down points for the reduced mortgage rate

-7. Third party title search costs and fees as well as title insurance premiums.
+- Third party title search costs and fees as well as title insurance premiums

-8. Document preparation and recording fess and costs.
+- Document preparation and recording fess and costs

-If your mortgage company is plannng on selling the mortgage loan servicing rights to your mortgage loan, which is collecting and managing your monthly payments and escrows, the mortgage company also needs to disclose the Transfer of Servicing Disclosure Statement.
-This mortgage disclosure informs the mortgage loan borrowers about the mortgage company’s potential right to transfer the right to service the mortgage loan to a different third party servicing mortgage lender.
+If the lender is planning on selling the loan servicing rights to the home loan, which is collecting and managing monthly payments and escrows, the mortgage company also needs to disclose the Transfer of Servicing Disclosure Statement.
+This mortgage disclosure informs borrowers about the mortgage company’s potential right to transfer the right to service the mortgage loan to a different third party servicing mortgage lender.

 Initial Escrow Account Disclosure